 Release notes v.
 1.0

-This is the first version of the EGI Resource infrastructure Centre OLA adopting the EGI operations terminology defined in the EGI Operations Architecture (EGI-InSPIRE deliverable D4.1).
+This is the first version of the EGI RP OLA adopting the EGI operations terminology defined in the EGI Operations Architecture (EGI-InSPIRE deliverable D4.1).
 The main elements of this version are:

 Definition of the amendment procedure: changes to the document can now be requested by issuing a GGUS ticket.